Malle's Conjecture for $G \times A$, with $G = S_3, S_4, S_5$: Index computations and Hypothesis

 as the direct analogue of \eqref{eq:A2}, where $r_{\gamma_k}$ is required to satisfy \eqref{eq:index_bound} for each $g \in \gamma_{k}$.
 It is essentially immediate to check that \eqref{eq:A2_combined} implies \eqref{eq:A2}.

-For $d = 3, 4$, although a simpler proof could be given, invoking several relevant results from the literature will allow us to prove a stronger bound.
-For an $S_d$-field $F$ ($d = 3, 4$), the Galois closure $F^c$ contains a subfield $E$ of degree $d - 1$ inside $F^c$, unique up to isomorphism, called the the (quadratic or cubic) {\itshape resolvent field} of $F$.
+For $d = 3, 4$, we achieve an essentially sharp quantitative bound.
+For an $S_d$-field $F$ ($d = 3, 4$), the Galois closure $F^c$ contains a subfield $E$ of degree $d - 1$ inside $F^c$, unique up to isomorphism, called the (quadratic or cubic) {\itshape resolvent field} of $F$.
 We have

 for a positive integer $f$, squarefree apart from a possible factor of $2$ when $d = 4$ or $3$ when $d = 3$, and divisible precisely by those primes which have the following splitting types in $F$: for $d = 3$, $(1^3)$; for $d = 4$, $(1^2 1^2)$, $(2^2)$, or $(1^4)$.